Children with HIV in Asia suffer resistance to AIDS drugs

 The finding, made available on World AIDS Day, is a reminder that while more people in Asia now have access to basic AIDS drugs, improved medicines remain out of reach and patients -- both adults and children -- still suffer from inadequate care.

-In Asia, some 160,000 children are infected with the human immunodeficiency virus (HIV), which causes AIDS.
+In Asia, some 160,000 children are infected with the human immunodeficiency virus, which causes AIDS.
 Of these, 57,000 require treatment but only 30,000 were receiving them as of the end of 2008, according to UNICEF.

 Researchers at TREAT Asia found children as young as five were developing resistance to AIDS drugs and may soon require improved, more expensive medicines, which are not available for them yet.